-The main power resources - Nuclear thermal, hydel; three main States for generation of nuclear thermal and hydel power in India.
+The main power resources - Nuclear thermal, hydel; three main centres for generation of nuclear thermal power in India.

 (b) Conventional energy sources - fossil fuels and firewood, potential (Indian context) and limitations of each source, methods of harnessing and environmental consequences of their use.